uxlfoundation/oneapi-construction-kit/.github/README.md

 (tbd)

 ## Self-Hosted Runners
-Standard Github runners can be replaced by self-hosted runners in the CI config by updating individual `runs-on:` settings to use an appropriate self-hosted runner string.
+References to standard Github runners can be replaced by self-hosted runners in the CI config by updating individual `runs-on:` settings to use an appropriate self-hosted runner string.

 Further information on deploying up self-hosted runners can be found [here](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
 Further information on `runs-on:` can be found [here](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#jobsjob_idruns-on).

 ## Configuring Run_Cities test phases in PR testing jobs (once merged)
-A number of individual PR test jobs in the `Run ock internal tests" workflow include a testing phase which involves calling the `run_cities.py` script to execute a portion of the PR tests.
+A number of individual PR test jobs in the `Run ock internal tests` workflow include a testing phase which involves calling the `run_cities.py` script to execute a portion of the PR tests.
 This phase also requires a pre-built opencl_cts artifact which must be available in repo cache prior to running these tests.
 If this artifact is not provided in the cache the PR tests workflow will fail.

-The opencl_cts artifact concerned can be built and cached by calling the `Create a cache OpenCL-CTS artifact` workflow from the web interface (i.e. via a `workflow_dispatch:` manual event trigger) in advance of running the PR tests themselves.
+The opencl_cts artifact concerned can be built and cached by calling the `Create a cache OpenCL-CTS artifact` workflow from the web interface (i.e. via a `workflow_dispatch:` manual event trigger) in advance of running the PR tests.
 There are a number of inputs to this workflow which relate to Git checkout references in OpenCL repos.
-The default values at time of writing are:
+The default values for these at time of writing are:
 ```
       header_ref:
         description: 'Git checkout ref for OpenCL Headers repo'